 If the same cleric casts cure wounds, she needs to put the mace or the shield away, because that spell doesn’t have a material component but does have a somatic component.
 She’s going to need a free hand to make the spell’s gestures.
 If she had the War Caster feat, she could ignore this restriction.
 [Source]

-We’re not going to bother trying to work out what Crawford means when he talks about performing a somatic component with the shield hand, because the fact that this is possible and yet not possible based on whether or not the spell has a material component is just the clearest indication of the utter irrationality of the system.
+We’re not going to bother trying to work out what Crawford means when he talks about performing a somatic component with the shield hand, because the fact that this is possible and yet not possible based on whether or not the spell has a material component already proves the utter irrationality of the system.
 We couldn’t write anything to more assuredly make the case that this system is horribly flawed.
-Come on, Mr. Crawford, either you can do the gesture with the shield in hand, or you can’t.
+Come on, JC, either you can do the gesture with the shield in hand, or you can’t.
 You need to pick one.
 Likewise, you need to decide if these gestures are either necessary or not, and stick to that.

 The Action Economy Won’t Save You, Either

-Now, here you might say, “I think my DM is a reasonable person who is fine to let me simply tuck one of them away to get a free hand and then bring it back out”.
+Now, here you might say, “I think my DM is a reasonable person who is fine to let me simply sheathe my weapon to get a free hand and then bring it back out”.
 And that’s fine, if you’re not playing RAW.
 You see, part and parcel to this problem is that the action economy limits the number of things that you can handle in a turn.
 As written on page 190 of the Player’s Handbook:

 You can also interact with one object or feature of the environment for free, during either your move or your action.
 For example, you could open a door during your move as you stride toward a foe, or you could draw your weapon as part of the same action you use to attack.